03difoha/AppsFromScratch/sessions/03/README.md

 Yet your browser doesn't know how Firebase works, because Firebase doesn't come pre-installed.

+Before you can use Firebase in your app, you must **install the Firebase JS library**.

+> On Firebase click overview (in the top left)
-> Before you can use Firebase in your app, you must **install the Firebase JS library**.
-Do that by clicking 'Add Firebase to your web app' in your console overview.
-Firebase will generate some code that you will need to paste at the end of `body` in `index.html`, just before the other `script` which points to `app.js`
+> Add Firebase to your web app (pink button)
+> Firebase will generate some code that you will need to paste at the end of `body` in `index.html`, just before the other `script` which points to `app.js`
 > ![Add firebase to your webapp](assets/add_firebase_webapp.png)

+To allow our application to speak to Firebase it needs to have the right authentication.
+You can imagine this is like having the right keys to your door.

-Now that your browser knows what Firebase is and how it works, you can create a `database` *variable* as a new instance of `Firebase` and point it to our own `databaseURL`.
+Now that your browser knows what Firebase is and how to acces it, you can create a `database` *variable* as a new instance of `Firebase` and point it to our own `databaseURL`.

 > In `app.js`: